keithstric/nestjs-boilerplate/README.md

 * `core` - Interfaces, Modules, Services that are required for the base application to function.
 This is where you would put things like database connectors, 3rd party service apis, loggers, etc.
 * `routes` - This is where all the routes for your application will be defined
 * `shared` - This is where any shared services, interfaces, models, etc. should be stored

+## F.A.Q

+* Why isn't a logger included in the project?
+  * From my experience every team has their own logging requirements and those logs are shipped off to different locations.
+I thought it best to not force my opinion on the logger so that each team can implement their own logger without having to get rid of the one I included.
+* Do I need to change anything to start using this project?
+  * Maybe, I tried to keep it as generic as possible so there would be minimal setup or removal of features to ensure a speedy implementation.
+Everything should work as is and not cause any performance bottlenecks.
+But it's up to you what you remove and what you don't.